De facto and de jure: National languages

-Several countries, including Australia, Japan, Mexico, and the United Kingdom, only have a de facto national language but no official de jure national language, because in these countries there is not any legal document which mentions and regulates the official language.

 Some countries have a de facto national language in addition to an official language.
-In Morocco, Arabic and Tamazight are both the official languages; in addition, French is a de facto national language.
-In Lebanon, Arabic is the official language; moreover, English and French is the national language.
-In New Zealand, the official languages are Māori and New Zealand Sign Language; however, English is the language which has the highest population and most predominant.
+In Morocco, Arabic and Tamazight are official languages; in addition, French is a de facto national language.
+In Lebanon, Arabic is the official language; English and French are de facto national languages.

-Russian was the de facto official language of the central government and, to a large extent, republican governments of the former Soviet Union, but was not declared de jure state language until 1990.
-A short-lived law, effected April 24, 1990, installed Russian as the sole de jure official language of the Union prior to its dissolution in 1991.
+Russian was the de facto language of the central government and, to a large extent, republican governments of the former Soviet Union, but was not declared de jure official language until a short-lived law, effected April 24, 1990, made Russian the sole de jure official language of the Union prior to its dissolution in 1991.

 In Hong Kong and Macau, the special administrative regions of China, the official languages are English and Portuguese respectively, together with Chinese.
-However, no particular variety of Chinese referred to in law is specified.
-Cantonese (Hong Kong Cantonese) in traditional Chinese characters is the standard speaking and writing systems in both territories.
+No particular variety of Chinese is specified in law.
+Cantonese (Hong Kong Cantonese) in traditional Chinese characters is the standard speaking and writing system in both territories, making it the de facto language.